 The projects that SFARI intends to fund are:

 Allison Bradbury, Ph.D.
 (Nationwide Children’s Hospital)

-Optimization and validation of gene therapy using patient-specific in vitro and in vivo models of SLC6A1-related autism disorder
+Optimization and validation of gene therapy using a patient-specific mouse model of SLC6A1-related disorders

 Samouil Farhi, Ph.D. and Ralda Nehme, Ph.D.
 (Broad Institute of Massachusetts Institute of Technology and Harvard University)